36: How 3D Printing Will Rock the World

 I’m not an expert in this field so I reached out to John and asked if he would mind appearing on the show to talk a little bit more about the world of 3D printing.
 I think you will be blown away by a few things he has to say.

-Can you tell my listeners a little more about you and what you do?
+go to site Can you tell my listeners a little more about you and what you do?

 Yes.
 I am a partner in a law firm called Finnegan Henderson.
 We have been around for about fifty years and we focus on intellectual property such as patents, trademarks, copyrights and trade secrets.